jmswaney/thesis/source/11_MAP.md

 elution of imaged antibodies used in previous rounds.
 The same imaging and post-processing conditions were used for 635-nm channel images throughout the first and second rounds.
 MBP, myelin basic protein; TUJ1, neuron-specific class III beta-tubulin.
-Scale bars, 200 μm.
+Scale bars, 200 µm.
 }
 \end{figure*}